-The business end of the toy is constructed form 100% body-safe silicone while the light-up bulb at the end is made from what I assume to be ABS plastic.
-The main bulb of the toy functions as the end that's meant to vibrate for intense pleasure while the rest of the toy houses the antenna portion to send and receive signals.
+The business end of the vibrator is constructed from 100% body-safe silicone while the LED light-up bulb at the end is made from what I assume to be ABS plastic.
+The main bulb of the Esca 2 functions as the end that's meant to vibrate for intense pleasure while the rest of the toy houses the antenna portion to send and receive signals.
 There is a small portion on the end of the antenna bulb that can be bent to fit right on the clitoris for targeted stimulation.

-It's intended to be a wearable vibrator, those looking for penetrative, in-and-out style stimulation are much better served by a toy like the Nora or Pearl 2 if they'd like that but still keep all of the long distance features.
+The Esca was designed to be a Bluetooth enabled wearable vibrator, so if you're looking for penetrative, in-and-out style stimulation are much better served by a vibe like the Nora (by Lovense) or the Pearl 2 (by Kiiroo) if you'd like that but still keep all of the remote control features.

-What's excellent is that this toy can also be paired with any Bluetooth enabled Kiiroo-affiliated device: Pearl 2, Onyx 2, Fleshlight Launch, or OhMiBod Fuse, this means that long distance sex isn't a one-way street thanks to these toys.
+What's excellent is that this wearable g-spot vibrator can also be paired with any Bluetooth enabled Kiiroo-affiliated device: Pearl 2, Onyx 2 (by Kiiroo), the Launch (by Fleshlight), or the Fuse (by OhMiBod), this means that long distance sex isn't a one-way street thanks to these toys.

-When the Esca is paired to another toy, the other toy will be the one calling the shots as opposed to the Esca 2.
+When the OhMiBod Esca 2 is paired to another sex toy, the other toy will be the one calling the shots as opposed to the Esca 2.
 OhMiBod appears to be trying to win over my heart pretty hard at this rate.
 The real kicker?
 It's working.
-Connectivity can be maintained so long as you're within 26 feet of the toy.
+Connectivity can be maintained so long as you're within 26 feet of the vibrator.

-One the biggest upgrades for the Esca 2 compared to the original Esca is the battery life.
-The biggest complaint out there about the original Esca was about the fact that the battery life was just a smidge under what someone could reasonably expect from similar toys.
+One the biggest upgrades for the Esca 2 compared to the original Esca is the battery.
+The biggest complaint out there about the original Esca was about the fact that the life of the battery was just a smidgen under what someone could reasonably expect from similar vibrators.
 They've doubled down on the battery since then, there's 3-4 hours of use for every 1.5-2 hours of charge.
-As a side note, the first thing you should do after getting this toy is plug it in and charge it fully, OhMiBod themselves recommends this course of action.
+As a side note, the first thing you should do after getting this product is plug it in and charge it fully, OhMiBod themselves recommends this course of action.
 It's the perfect opportunity to download the app and check out all of its features before you dive into the fun stuff.
 Not that you'd want or even could use it while charging, it's still worth noting that the toy won't vibrate whatsoever while charging.

-Here's a handy visual manual video made by Kiiroo that explains many of the intricacies of the toy:
+Here's a handy video review that explains many of the intricacies of the Esca 2: